-- For non-winning bidders: as soon as practicable after the Commission issues its post-auction Secretarial Letter. - For winning bidders: after the bidder has signed the SMA and has complied with all creditworthiness requirements of the SMA for the tranches that the bidder has won.
+- For non-winning bidders: Aas soon as practicable once PA PUC approves the results of the auctionafter the Commission issues its post-auction Secretarial Letter if the bidder has won no transhes. - For winning bidders: Aafter the bidder has signed the SMA and has complied with all creditworthiness requirements of the SMA for the tranches that #the bidder has won.

-The Companies can collect on the pre-bid security of bidders that win tranches but that fail to sign the SMA or fail to comply with the creditworthiness requirements immediately following the close of the auction.
+The Companies can collect on the pre-bid security of bidders that win tranches but that fail to sign the SMA or fail to comply with the creditworthiness requirements immediately following the close of the auction